Why Do Some Libraries Are Linked by Default, but Some Are Not by GCC?

-Different behavior of linking between Clang and GCC.
+Different behavior of linkage between Clang and GCC.

 For the following program: